iotaledger/wasp/packages/util/bcs/README.md

 Type can have custom initializer function to be executed after the value is decoded.
 It is implemented by defining **BCSInit** method.
 It **must** have **pointer receiver**.

+Serialization will **fail** if unexported field has BCS tag, but is not marked as "export".
+Reason: such case signals mixed intention.
+Serialization will also **fail** if already exported field has "export" tag.
+Reason: engineers might have a standard expectation, that when field is renamed it becomes hidden.
+But they may forget about BCS serialization.

 ```
 type TestStruct struct {
    A int